troy/wind-controller-synth-quick-start/README.md

 Related: [CC#2 (often called Breath Control) and CC#11 (often called Expression) are "functionally the same."](https://www.midi.org/forum/855-cc2-vs-cc11) Different controllers and synths chose different default Control Change (CC) message numbers for breath.
 As long as the instrument and the synth match, the result is identical.
 If a synth cannot be reconfigured (such as with some hardware synths), use the wind controller firmware to change the output CC#.

+**Aftertouch**: In addition, EWI, Sylphyo, and AE-10 can output MIDI aftertouch messages instead of, or in addition to, CC2 or CC11.
+A few synths which cannot be configured to modulate based on CC2 or CC11 can be configured to modulate based on aftertouch.
+Here's [an example](https://jimhanks.wordpress.com/2016/11/20/programming-ipad-synths-for-breath-control-part-1/) where breath generates MIDI aftertouch to control iSem.

 # Concepts